Ashesi University: Foundation and accreditation

 The Ashesi University Foundation was founded in 1999.
-Its name means "beginning" in Akan.
-The university was granted accreditation by the National Accreditation Board of Ghana in 2001 under the mentorship of the University of Cape Coast and began classes in 2002.
+Its name transcribed in Akan as " Ahyɛase" means "beginning" The university was granted accreditation by the National Accreditation Board of Ghana in 2001 under the mentorship of the University of Cape Coast and began classes in 2002.
 Ashesi students elected the first female university student government president in Ghana's history in 2006 and its first Examination Honour Code in 2008.
 Ashesi University completed a new campus in Berekuso in 2011.
 In 2015, Ashesi launched its engineering programme, and its founder, Patrick Awuah, became a MacArthur fellow.
 In 2018, it received a charter from the president of Ghana, allowing it to grant degrees in its own name instead of that of the University of Cape Coast.

 Campus

-Ashesi University's 100-acre campus in Berekuso overlooks the Ghanaian capital city of Accra.
-It contains the Natembea health centre, two sports courts and a sports centre with a football field, running track and gym.
-It also hosts the Ghana Climate innovation centre.
+Ashesi University's 100-acre campus contains the Natembea Health Centre, two sports courts and a sports centre with a football field, running track and gym.
+It also hosts the Ghana Climate Innovation Centre.

 The architecture borrows from the Ghanaian vernacular, with echoes of traditional compound houses, as well as elements of traditional Northern dwellings.
-The natural contours of the site are used in concert with buildings to create exterior gathering spaces throughout campus, as well as ramps that provide wheel chair access to buildings.
+The natural contours of the site are used in concert with buildings to create exterior gathering spaces throughout campus, as well as ramps that provide wheelchair access to buildings.
 Buildings are designed to maximize natural views, light and ventilation.
-Ground water is supplemented with harvested rainwater, filtered and treated to provide potable water all year round.
+Groundwater is supplemented with harvested rainwater, filtered and treated to provide potable water all year round.
 A community-scale sewage and organic treatment plant provides environmental and economic benefits by converting waste to biogas for some of the campus' cooking needs and recycling treated water for landscaping.
 The university meets 40% of its daytime electrical needs with solar power.

 Organisation and governance

-Ashesi University has 78 teaching staff and approximately 75 administrative staff organised into the departments of Humanities and Social Sciences, Business Administration, Computer Science and Information Systems, and Engineering.
+Ashesi University has 88 teaching staff and more than 150 administrative staff organised into the departments of Humanities and Social Sciences, Business Administration, Computer Science and Information Systems, and Engineering.
 The Ashesi University Foundation, which raises funding to support the mission of the university, is a United States 501(c)(3) organization.
 The foundation is overseen by its board of trustees, while the university is overseen by its board of directors.